 Results of the Knowledge Exam will be provided to each examinee at the conclusion of their exam.
 NALA will upload the same scores to each examinee's NALA online portal.
 The Skills Exam requires grading by the members of the Essay Grading panel and results will not be available at the testing center.
-Results for the Skills Exam will be released within 6-8 weeks after the close of the testing window.
+The Skills Exam scores can take up to 15 weeks to be released after the closing of the testing window.
 Final results of the Exam are provided to all examinees via upload to each examinee's NALA online portal.
 Results are not available by email, telephone, or fax.